Pratt-Zan/Web-Source-Dataset/README.md

 # Web-Source-Dataset
 This project is for the code structure for monthly update of the source in Public com's page source in text.
+The structure for the whole code can be seperated into 2 parts: THE ITER SEARCH / THE SITEMAP.
+In words, the iter search is from the idea that we can find each url in layers and scrap them in order, and the deeper the more.
+While sitemap can give you a direct set of urls in advance, which will also update daily.
+Both methods have advantages, Iter Search is available in all cases but is not sufficient, and slower, while sitemap is very full but may not work in certain domains (it is very reliable but just not 100%) .
+For database construction I recommend using sitemap first, and adjust for the second round.

+Here below I will show the details of 2 methods and start with ITER SEARCH.

 ----